turingschool-examples/mod1-typography-foundations/readme.md

 * **Letter Width** Like letter spacing, different fonts that have letters of similar widths will feel more closely related than ones that don't.
 For example, having a very narrow condensed font paired with a very wide font is likely to feel a bit awkward.

-* **Styles and Weight** Look for font families that include a true bold and italic set of fonts.
+* **Styles and Weight** Look for font families that include a true bold and italic versions.
 You want options, so a good rule of thumb is to look for typefaces with at least 4 styles (usually regular, italic, bold, and bold italic).
-One of the most common and most terrible crimes against typography is to add a faux italic or bold to it (thanks for nothing, `strong` and `em` tags!).
+One of the most common and most terrible crimes against typography is to add a faux italic or bold.
 A true italic font has been specifically developed by the designer, where as a faux italic is physically stretching and warping the letterforms, losing the integrity and spirit of the font.
 Don't be a type criminal, just use better fonts.

 ### Resources (from font pairing)